peripateticlearner/frontend-capstone/README.md

 - **User:** `demo@test.com` / `demo1234`
 - **Admin:** `admin@test.com` / `admin1234`

 > 💡 **Tip:** Sign up as a new user or use the test accounts above to explore the app!
+Try it on your mobile device to see the responsive design in action.

 > ⚠️ **Hosting Note:** This demo uses free-tier hosting (Render).
 On the first request after 15 minutes of inactivity, the backend may take 30-60 seconds to wake up.
 If you see a connection message, please wait a moment and try again.
 This is a limitation of free hosting and would not occur in a production environment with paid hosting ($7/month eliminates cold starts).
 To demonstrate understanding of production considerations, UptimeRobot monitoring is used to prevent most cold starts during demo usage.